hryggrbyr/tracker/src/books/The Hobbit - J. R. R. Tolkien.md

 ---
 tags: []
 title: The Hobbit
-subtitle: " "
+subtitle: or There and Back Again
 author:
-  - J. R. R. Tolkien
+  - JRR Tolkien
 publisher:
 published:
 page_count: